 It can be quite common, for whatever reason, for workers on a Tier 2 Visa to have their employment terminated early.
 This could be due to resignation, redundancy or dismissal, or the early finish of a project.

 If this has happened, you will receive a curtailment of leave on your Tier 2 Visa.
-This will shorten your leave to be in the UK to 60 days or until the end of your visa – whichever is shortest.
+This will shorten your leave to be in the UK to 60 days or until the end of your visa – whichever is the shortest.

-A Tier 2 Visa was given to workers who come from outside the UK and EU, and who want to come to Britain.
-They had to meet a set criteria – including earning at least £30,000 – and the job must be in demand, unless it is on the Shortage Occupation List.
+A Tier 2 Visa was given to workers who come from outside the UK and EU and who want to come to Britain.
+They had to meet set criteria – including earning at least £30,000 – and the job must be in demand unless it is on the Shortage Occupation List.